 Start using the Ubuntu CIS automation tooling today

 CIS automation tooling can be used in virtual machines, private and public clouds as well as on-premises and desktops.
 The tooling is available for Ubuntu 16.04 LTS and Ubuntu 18.04 LTS with Ubuntu Advantage for Infrastructure.
-Check out the full list of Ubuntu security certifications and hardening standards.
+To start using it now check out the CIS tooling instructions.